tscanlin/developers.optimizely.com/src/content/overview/index.md

 ### Custom implementations

-Many Optimizely customers want to run more advanced tests and personalized experiences that are not possible in Optimizely's out of the box solution.
+Many Optimizely customers want to run more advanced tests and personalized experiences that are not possible in Optimizely's out-of-the-box solution.
 Below are some common customizations that we've seen from our customers.

 * *Custom variation code:* If you'd like to write your own variation code instead of using the Optimizely visual editor, check out our [Variation code](#variation-code) section that explains how to format Optimizely variations with example code.